Redawt/f4-frost-guide/intro.md

 ### 2. Basic Guide
 This guide shows you the most **basic and bare-bones setup**{: .hili} that you must have for playing FROST.
 It doesn't get any smaller then that.
 It only focuses on the must-use/must-have mods for FROST.
-It also tells you how to sort your load order and where to put additional mods.
+It also tells you how to sort your load order and where to put additional mods. **It doesn't tell you how to use a mod manager, and how to set up the game and the mod manager up properly.**{: .hili}

 This guide is recommended for people who
 * just want to try out FROST,
 * are too lazy to make a more advanced mod setup,
-* or for people who are experienced enough in modding Bethesda games and just need information about what you obsolutely need to play FROST
+* **and** for people who are experienced enough in modding Bethesda games and just need information about what you obsolutely need to play FROST

 ### About the mods
 * Optional mods are flagged with **\*O**{: .hili} in their title.